QuickBase Integration – Overview

 Not a customer of either service?
 The integration super-charges QuickBase’s best-in-class cloud service with codeREADr’s native, enterprise-grade app to quickly and accurately scan barcodes and capture, validate and collect associated data into a formal record — anywhere, anytime.

-There are three (3) ways to use QuickBase with codeREADr.
+There are two primary ways to use QuickBase with codeREADr.

 1. Direct API Integration